 Software development hourly rates in the Czech Republic

 The Czech Republic is a promising offshore software development hub with a talent pool of 130K professionals.
-This robust workforce provides companies access to skilled technology experts across various domains, including SaaS, web development, and mobile software services.
+This highly skilled workforce provides companies access to technology experts across various domains, including SaaS, web development, and mobile software services.

 The IT services industry is projected to generate $6.01 billion in revenue in 2024.
 IT outsourcing plays a significant role in this market.
 It contributes nearly 38% of the total value – roughly $2.28 billion.
 From an economic perspective, ICT service exports constitute 20.49% of the Czech Republic’s total service exports.

 The country also offers competitive pricing, with an average hourly rate of $22.
-Compensation varies depending on the developer’s experience level and specialization.
+Development prices vary depending on the developer’s experience level and specialization.
 Junior developers tend to be on the lower end of this range, with $17/hour, while senior developers can command rates closer to $30 per hour.

 Software development hourly rates in Romania

 When Romania joined the EU in 2007, it was like opening the doors to a whole new world of opportunities.
-With investment flowing in the country’s IT sector, the local startup culture went into full bloom.
+With foreign investment flowing into the country’s IT sector, the local startup culture went into full bloom.

 The success of UiPath, Romania’s first unicorn, is a testament to the country’s potential to nurture globally competitive tech companies.
 This success story showed everyone what’s possible, and now the country has set an ambitious goal: they want to create five more unicorns by 2025.

 Bucharest is a center of Romanian technological boom.
 This hub generates 63% of national tech revenue.
-The capital is a thriving hub for companies specializing in cybersecurity, incident response, disaster recovery, and interoperable software products.
+The capital is a thriving and major tech hub for software development companies specializing in cybersecurity, incident response, disaster recovery, and interoperable software products.

 Romania is also a well-known destination for offshore outsourcing services.
-It offers significantly lower prices than Western Europe while maintaining excellent quality standards.
+It is a cost effective alternative and offers significantly lower prices than Western Europe while maintaining excellent quality standards.
 The average software development hourly rate is $18.
 Junior developers charge $13 for their services, while more experienced developers typically get around $23 per hour.

 Offshore development rates in Asia

-Other Asian countries – Vietnam, Thailand, and Indonesia – are also gaining prominence in the global IT outsourcing market.
-Thanks to advancing infrastructure, government support, and much lower rates than in Europe and the US, they are becoming viable alternatives to established offshore software development hubs in the region.
+Other Asian countries – Vietnam, Thailand, and Indonesia – are also gaining prominence in the global offshore software development market.
+Thanks to advancing infrastructure, government support, tax incentives, and much lower rates than in Europe and the US, they are becoming cost-effective alternatives to established offshore software development hubs in the region.

 Software development rates in Asia begin at $10 for an entry-level specialist and reach up to $35 for a senior engineer.